soonaverse/soonaverse-lib/README.md

 Two different tools exists:
 - Tangle Listener -> custom plugin connected with Hornet that streams near real-time information about Tangle into Google Firestore
-- Wasp Listener -> custom plugin connected to Wasp that streams near real-time information from the L2 chain
+- Wasp Listener -> custom plugin connected to Wasp that streams near real-time information from the L2 chain into Google Firestore.
-- Google Cloud Functions (serverless) -> Centralised contracts (functions/typescript) that executes business process and write results to Google Firestore
+- Google Cloud Functions (serverless) -> Centralised contracts (typescript) that executes business processes and write results into Google Firestore

 Google Firestore is used in a similar way GraphQL would be used in other DeFi projects.
 Google Firestore is used instead of GraphQL due it's highly performant and scalable attributes.